Healthcare & Rehabilitation

 - in a community rehabilitation centre or in the person’s own home, depending on where the person lives.

-As mentioned above, a balanced diet is important to staying healthy, but exercise together with a balanced diet, is even more important, as this will assist you to reduce your weight quicker and to stay healthy and assists you to keep motivated and to stick to a balanced eating plan.
+As mentioned above, a balanced diet is important to staying healthy, but exercise together with a balanced diet, is even more important, as this will assist you to reduce your weight quicker and to stay healthy.
+Exercise or Sport assists you to keep motivated and to stick to a balanced eating plan.

 There are a variety of different ways that you can exercise, including doing regular: